kristenvaccaro/antisocial-computing/assignments.md

 You will need to provide scribe notes for one class session once during the quarter (either a Wednesday or Friday class).

 Scribe notes should convey the key concepts, definitions, and discussions covered in class.
-You should highlight the most interesting or compelling content (in your opinion), and should provide detail about relevant arguments, connections, etc. where possible.
+You should highlight the most interesting or compelling content (in your opinion), and should provide detail about relevant arguments, connections, etc. where needed.

 Notes should be well-organized, using logical sectional divisions as appropriate.
-Write in complete sentences, in clear and precise prose.
-Scribe notes should be understandable by students who have been following the course up until the assigned date.
+Write in complete sentences.
+Make sure other students can understand what you've written.

 Do not transcribe the full text of all comments made.
 Do not typeset the contents of the slides and/or blackboard.
 Do not copy or simply paragraphase material from the readings.
+Instead, you should perform some synthesis and analysis of what is most important and how it is connected.

 Scribe notes will be due three days after your assigned date (excluding weekends).